-We’ve been collaborating with SunLife for years now, not just on their successful DRTV commercial campaigns, but also on videos for their social channel.
-The ‘Welcome to Life After 50’ suite of videos showcases inspiration stories of people over 50 that really resonate with SunLife’s audience.
+We’ve been collaborating with SunLife for years now, not just on their successful DRTV commercial campaigns, but also on videos for their social channels.
+The ‘Welcome to Life After 50’ suite of videos showcases inspirational stories of people over 50 that really resonate with SunLife’s audience.

 SunLife use the video series to tell inspirational stories to their viewers.
 Stories that they know their customer base, who are searching for over 50s life insurance, will enjoy.
 The series fits with SunLife’s ethos of living life well at any age.

 A series of videos for your website and social media channels are a great way to engage your existing audience whilst reaching new ones.
 Using emotive or inspirational storytelling encourages engagement and sharing which helps spread your message even further.

 At Happy Hour we’ve got an experienced team of directors and producers who can concept, script and produce a whole suite of videos for you or produce a video based on your existing script.
 If you’d like to chat about how we can help you use online video to boost engagement with your brand then get in touch.

 Instagram, the social media giant with over 800 million users, has launched a new feature that will no doubt be causing its rivals to worry about how to hold on to their users.
 After making a serious dent in the fortunes of Snapchat it now seems they have their sights set on YouTube with their launch of InstagramTV.